 And yet while they can lead to judgement, asked at the right time, these questions can actually help a client unlock their purpose or direction.

-As you explore the questions that you might ask, watch out for getting caught in the classic trap of thinking all your questions have to be powerful or create transformational shifts.
+As you explore the life coaching questions that you might ask, watch out for getting caught in the classic trap of thinking all your questions have to be powerful or create transformational shifts.
 Coaching questions are also simple and pure, direct and to the point.
 They come from a place of deep listening and presence with our clients, not just out of a textbook.